jakegrxz/playtime/graphicdesign.md

 permalink: /designs/
 ---

 I occasionally do graphic design and video editing work upon request (and sometimes just to make memes), and can use Photoshop, Illustrator, and InDesign fluently.
-Contact me if you'd like me to do some work for you,and hopefully we can work something out!
+Contact me if you'd like me to do some work for you, and hopefully we can work something out!

 <br />
 **Fck Govt Fck Boris**